oracle-devrel/terraform-oci-cloudbricks-compartment/README.md

 - In both cases, the variable `enable_delete` should be set to `true` if eventually compartments are required to be deleted programatically using terraform.
 This variable by default is `false`
 - You can nest up to six level of depness in compartments.
 Avoid using deeper nesting as IAM policies will fail to work
 - You can create as many compartments as needed, always respecting the nesting limitations
+- Always create compartments with unique names.
+This is mandatory for bricks framework to work properly

 ---